networkx/nx-guides/content/algorithms/pagerank/pagerank.md

 <i> So, how do we handle Markov chains that don't satisfy the required conditions?</i>

-At every step, we transition to a random state with the probability $\frac{1-\alpha}{N}$ where $N = $ Number of states and we can pick any value for $\alpha$.

-But it is not sufficient to just add these random transition probabilities because it breaks the assumption of a probability distribution of across states since the distribution no longer sums to one.
-To solve this problem, we use the damping factor $\alpha$.
-We first reduce the original transition probability by $\alpha$ and then add the random state transition probability of $\frac{1-\alpha}{N}$.
+Now we change the random walk slightly.
+At every step, with a chance $\alpha$, take a random walk as described above or we "jump" to a uniformly chosen random state with the probability $\frac{1-\alpha}{N}$ for each of the $N$ states.
+Typically $\alpha$ is chosen to be about 0.85.
+The jumping ensures that any state can be reached from any other (irreducible) and that the jumps can happen at any timestep (aperiodic).
+Note that the sum of the probabilities is 1 as it should be.

 ```{code-cell}
 H2 = nx.complete_graph(4, create_using=nx.MultiDiGraph())